-As the leader of the Black Rebel Motorcycle Club in "The Wild One" (1953), Brando brought fresh attention to traditional Ray-Ban aviators more than three decades before Tom Cruise donned them in "Top Gun."
+As the leader of the Black Rebel Motorcycle Club in 1953's "The Wild One," Brando brought attention to traditional Ray-Ban aviators more than three decades before Tom Cruise wore them in "Top Gun."

 You'd have to search long and hard on eBay to find these angular mod sunglasses, worn by the French pop singer who caught the eyes of both Mick Jagger and Bob Dylan.
-But if you're looking for white frames in a rectangular shape, check out this style from Coach, or this retro offering from Marc Jacobs.
+But if you're looking for white oversized frames, check out this style.

 The Guard in "Cool Hand Luke"

-Few remember this actor, but anyone who saw "Cool Hand Luke" will never forget his aviator-style mirror sunglasses, which defined his character as they played a role in the film’s groundbreaking cinematography.
+Few remember this actor, but anyone who saw "Cool Hand Luke" will never forget his aviator-style mirror sunglasses, which defined his character.

 This is strictly for inspiration.
 Incredibly, no one has thought to replicate the iconic half-frame sunglasses that Belmondo made famous in 1961's seminal New Wave film "Breathless."